Matthew J. Friedman, MD

 Teach seminars to psychiatry residents on the neurobiology and pharmacological treatment of PTSD.

-Pharmacological management of posttraumatic stress disorder.
+An empirical investigation of definitions of subthreshold posttraumatic stress disorder.